ciehgiordani/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03

     Instructions

 ### V1.1

-- Create a repository **goit-markup-hw-02**.
+- Create a repository **goit-markup-hw-03**.
 - Clone the created repository and copy the previous work files into it.
-- Make HTML markup and styling for the [homework #2 page](https://www.figma.com/file/B1m2uk25m1eAgroESAuM2g/Web-Studio-(Version-3.0)?node-id=296708%3A626&t=DFWSubf7qGD8icbf-0).
-- For image optimization, use [squoosh](https://squoosh.app/).
+- Add styles for geometry (width, margins, paddings and borders) and content positioning with Flexbox for page layout of [homework #3](<https://www.figma.com/file/B1m2uk25m1eAgroESAuM2g/Web-Studio-(Version-3.0)?node-id=296708%3A626&t=uvTMoqaZKt8IMr34-0>).
 - Set up **GitHub Pages** and add a link to the live page in the header of the GitHub repository.

 ## **Criteria for work acceptance by the tutor**

 ### Project

 **«A1»** In the root of the project, there is a folder called **images** with images.

 **«A2»** In the root of the project, there is a **css** folder with style sheets.